Complete Guide to Disneyland Rope Drop

 Indiana Jones Adventure is one of the best rides in Disneyland.
 If you’re someone who also visits Disney World, then Indiana Jones Adventure might be at the top of your list in Disneyland since it isn’t also at Disney World.
 To rope drop it, you’ll line up on the left (west) side of the hub in the direction of Adventureland.
 Indiana Jones Adventure is on the left, after Jungle Cruise.

-Assuming you don’t have Genie+, you’re probably going to head to Big Thunder Mountain Railroad and then Haunted Mansion.
-You’re also well placed to get on Pirates of the Caribbean and Jungle Cruise (both not on Genie+) before those waits increase mid-morning.
+Assuming you don’t have Multi Pass, you’re probably going to head to Big Thunder Mountain Railroad and then Haunted Mansion.
+You’re also well placed to get on Pirates of the Caribbean and Jungle Cruise (both not on Multi Pass) before those waits increase mid-morning.

-Indiana Jones, Big Thunder, and Haunted Mansion are great rides and a wonderfully fun way to start the day, we just don’t feel like starting with them makes much sense if you have Genie+.
+Indiana Jones, Big Thunder, and Haunted Mansion are great rides and a wonderfully fun way to start the day, we just don’t feel like starting with them makes much sense if you have Multi Pass.

 Space Mountain Rope Drop